 If you have an early morning match, try and eat around 2-3 hours before the game.
 Ideal pre-match breakfasts include slow release carbohydrates.
 Good examples are:

 - wholemeal toast with nut butter

 - shredded wheat with banana

-These slow-release carbs will ensure that your muscle glycogen stores are topped up for the big game.
+These slow-release carbs will ensure that your muscle glycogen stores are topped up for a big game.